Overcoming Self-Defeating Behaviors

 Your nervous system interprets established patterns as survival strategies, even when they’re destroying your life.
 Attempting to force change triggers the brain’s threat detection system, which strengthens resistance.
 The nervous system must be convinced that the new behavior is safer than the old pattern before it will allow the rewiring to consolidate.

-This is why gradual exposure and safety-building are essential.
-The brain needs evidence that the new behavior won’t result in catastrophe.
+Gradual exposure and safety-building are essential for this reason.
+The brain needs evidence that the new behavior won’t result in catastrophe, a principle supported by extinction learning research (Bouton, 2002) showing that extinction learning requires repeated safe exposures before new associations can override older fear-based conditioning.
 Each small success builds neurological confidence that change is survivable.

 Principle 2: Identity Must Shift Before Behavior Shifts